arunabhverma/expo-reaction-menu/README.md

 - **Bounce Effect**: Upon clicking a message, a bounce effect is triggered using Reanimated.
 This adds a playful interaction to the messaging experience.

 - **Modal Implementation**: Instead of rendering the reaction menu directly on the screen, I used a modal.
-The modal captures the position of the message (using `measure` from Reanimated to get the `pageX`, `pageY`, `width`, and `height` of the message).
-This allows the message to be re-rendered in the same position inside the modal, so it looks like it never left its original location.
+In modal I capture the position of the message (using `measure` from Reanimated to get the `pageX`, `pageY`, `width`, and `height` of the message).
+This allows the message to be rendered in the same position inside the modal, so it looks like it never left its original location.

 - **Entering Animations**: The emoji bar and reaction options appear with simple spring-based entering animations.
 Each emoji is animated with a slight delay to create a staggered appearance, adding a nice flow to the interaction.